Avans-ATGM/caa/README.md

 	-y "N"		Specify specific tool options between " ", for selected mapping tool. (for usage check tool's github at: https://github.com/lh3/minimap2 or https://github.com/lbcb-sci/graphmap2)
 	-x "N"		Specify specific tool options between " ", for selected counting tool. (for usage check tool's github at: https://github.com/a-slide/NanoCount or https://github.com/htseq/htseq)
 	-w "N"		Specify specific tool options between " ", for NanoPlot plotting tool. (for usage check tool's github at: https://github.com/wdecoster/NanoPlot)

+When having performed the preprocess the htseq-count or nanocount files can be accessed.
+If you want to perform differential expression analysis take the following steps into account:

+	Move all count files to the following folder: ***deseq2/deseq_input/*** Call the ***deseq2_run.sh*** file to perform differential expression analysis The script will create a new file: ***readCounts.csv*** which concatenates all count files into one file.
+	The script will create a new folder: ***deseq2_output***: and place a output .pdf and .csv file in it.

+If you want to perform another differential expression analysis please make sure the ***deseq_input*** folder does not include any files you do not want to take into consideration.
+Also, please remove any old ***readCounts.csv*** files as the program will not be able to perform a concatenation of the count files if a ***readCounts.csv*** already exists.